Persuasion and Influence - Competency

 - Exposes employees to new information, observations, or experiences to influence their thinking.

-StrategicStrategic behavior in the Persuasion and Influence dimension is about aligning influence efforts with broader objectives, future trends, and systemic leverage points.
+StrategicStrategic behavior is about aligning influence efforts with broader objectives, future trends, and systemic leverage points.
 It focuses on anticipating dynamics, shaping long-term narratives, and adapting approaches to ensure that influence is not just situational, but purposefully directed toward enduring organizational goals.
 This includes tailoring messages by stakeholder, optimizing tactics to overcome resistance, and connecting individual action to high-level strategy - ensuring every persuasive effort moves the bigger picture forward.

 - Anticipates objections and proactively adjusts messaging to address concerns while maintaining focus on desired outcomes.